inkVerb/VIP/Moving-On.md

 After completing [Linux 101](https://github.com/inkVerb/VIP/blob/master/101/README.md), [Linux 201](https://github.com/inkVerb/VIP/blob/master/301/README.md), [Linux 301](https://github.com/inkVerb/VIP/blob/master/301/README.md) & [Linux 401](https://github.com/inkVerb/VIP/blob/master/401/README.md), other computer languages will be easier to understand.

-- You already know why web languages will have settings in `/etc/...`.
+- You already know why web languages and services will have settings in `/etc/...`.
 - You already know that web programs will likely reside in `www/html/domain.tld/...` as text-editable files.
 - You already know how to edit both on a desktop GUI editor and in the terminal via `vim` or `nano`.
 - You already know how to navigate the terminal and perform basic operations on the web server that hosts your software.
-- You already know how to follow tutorials online, recognizing `input code` and what that code probably does.
+- You already know how to follow tutorials online, recognizing `text styling for input code` and what that code probably does.
 - You already know what "arguments", "variables", "functions", "include", "datatypes", and "logic tests" are when you see them in other languages.
 - You already know how to create scripts and symlinks, manage permissions, and locate files as they relate to web server content and web apps.
 - You already know the back-end of a desktop machine, if you are developing desktop software.